-Hooks are Python files stored under ~/.conan/hooks folder and their file name should be the same used for activation (the .py extension could be indicated or not).
+Hooks are Python files stored under ~/.conan/hooks folder and their file name should be the same used for activation (without the .py extension).

 The activation of the hooks is done in the conan.conf section named [hooks].
-The hook names or paths listed under this section will be considered activated.
+The hook names listed under this section will be considered activated.